chnrv99/Habibi-AI-Backend/README.md

 - **email**: string
 - **picture**: string (URL for Google profile picture)

+## Error Handline

+We are using varous Pipes, Decoratores and DTOs for typechecking, and accordingly sending the responses.

 ## Getting Started

 To start using Habibi AI, follow the API routes and integrate with the provided endpoints.
 Ensure to handle authentication securely, especially for the protected `/chat` endpoint.
 Use the MongoDB schema to store and retrieve user data efficiently.